Planning Your Strategy to Quit

 people smoke in your home.
 Take the lighter out of your car.
 Try some

-smoking journal to keep track of what
+date.
+A smoking journal can help you keep track of what

 triggers urge you to use tobacco.
 This gives you

 important information on when it's toughest for you to resist.

 If you have tried to quit in the past, review those past attempts.
 Think of the things that helped in those attempts, and

 plan to use those strategies again this time.
 Think of things that hindered